apitoolkit/apitoolkit-landing/docs/get-started/quickstarts/golang/echo/index.md

 ## Report Errors

 If you've used sentry, or bugsnag, or rollbar, then you're already familiar with this usecase.

 But you can report an error to apitoolkit.
 A difference, is that errors are always associated with a parent request, and helps you query and associate the errors which occured while serving a given customer request.

-To request errors to APIToolkit use call the `ReportError` method of `apitoolkit` not the client returned by `apitoolkit.NewClient` with the request context and the error to report
+To request errors to APIToolkit use call the `ReportError` method of `apitoolkit` not the client returned by `apitoolkit.NewClient` with the request context and the error to report.

-Example:
+Example

 ```go
 package main